Internet Providers in District of Columbia

 Source: FCC Broadband Data Collection (BDC), December 2024

-District of Columbia has a highly concentrated broadband market (HHI: 41,080) where EchoStar dominates with 100% coverage reach — 2 percentage points ahead of the next-largest provider, Starlink at 98%.
+District of Columbia has a moderately concentrated broadband market (HHI: 1,815) where EchoStar leads with 100% coverage reach — 20 percentage points ahead of the next-largest provider, Verizon Communications at 80%.
 In highly concentrated markets, consumers typically see fewer promotional offers and less pressure on the leading provider to invest in network upgrades.
-The remaining 7 providers in District of Columbia cover a fraction of addresses, limiting their competitive impact.
-Research from the FCC shows that markets with one dominant provider average higher monthly costs compared to markets with two or more meaningfully overlapping competitors.
+The remaining 5 providers in District of Columbia cover a fraction of addresses, limiting their competitive impact.
+Per FCC findings, households in lopsided markets like this tend to pay more each month than those in areas with multiple competitive wired providers.

 Fiber-optic internet availability in District of Columbia stands at 80% — 23 percentage points above the national average of 57%.
 This exceptional fiber penetration places District of Columbia among the top-tier U.S. markets for FTTH (fiber-to-the-home) deployment.
 Residents here benefit from the fastest, most reliable internet technology available, with symmetrical upload and download speeds that support remote work, 4K streaming, and large household bandwidth demands without compromise.